Carbon farming Australia – Carbon Offset Projects

 However, there are some additional options recently introduced under the ERF to help encourage and support smaller projects.
 The Clean Energy Regulator provides some further information on the Environmental Plantings Pilot for smaller projects less than 200 hectares.
 There may also be an opportunity to aggregate multiple smaller sites into one project.
 However it’s worth noting there are complications and challenges with this approach.

-I think I’m eligible to start a carbon farming project – what next?
+I think I’m eligible to start a carbon farming project – what is the process?

-To guide you through the next steps the ERF has some excellent Planning a Project resources that you should explore.
+To guide you through the next steps the CER has some excellent resources that you should explore starting here with the steps to participate.

 Additionally, CSIRO also have an excellent interactive tool to help you further understand project opportunities at a specific location: LOOC-C.